valentineap/pyprop8/README.md

 A visual representation of the layers and their properties can be obtained by calling `print()` on any instance of `LayeredStructureModel`, and may be useful for verifying that everything is as intended.

 ### Specifying sources
 A seismic source is represented as an instance of `PointSource`, and both moment tensor and force vector representations are supported.
 The moment tensor is expressed relative to a Cartesian coordinate system (x,y,z).
 If using catalogue source parameters, these are likely to be expressed in a spherical coordinate system (r,theta,phi); a conversion function is provided as `pyprop8.utils.rtf2xyz()`.
-In addition, a routine to generate moment tensors from (strike,dip,rake,moment) is available, `pyprop8.utils.make_moment_tensor()`.
+In addition, a routine to generate (r, theta,phi) moment tensors from (strike,dip,rake,moment) is available, `pyprop8.utils.make_moment_tensor()`.

 Once the moment tensor and force vector have been obtained, creating the `PointSource` object is straightforward:
 ```python